yeonsoochung/heat-sensor-dash-app/README.md

 This GitHub repo contains my code for this dashboard, which can be viewed [here](https://heat-sensor-dash-app.onrender.com), deployed via Render.

 Due to GitHub's limited file upload size, the sensor data uploaded to this repo is a snippet of the actual dataset that I worked with.
 The truncated data contains readings from May - Sep. of 2023.
+Despite the smaller data size, **some changes to the dashboard's inputs may take a minute or two update the time series chart, particularly the aggregates that are more granular than the daily average.**